-- The percent difference is outside ±15% for EPA Memo levels 3-10, and CFR levels of an equivalent concentration range. - For EPA memo levels 1 and 2, and CFR levels of an equivalent concentration range; the acceptance criteria is $\pm 1.5$ ppb, or $\pm 15\%$ , whichever is less stringent.
+- The percent difference is outside ±15% for EPA Memo levels 3-10, and CFR levels of an equivalent concentration range. - For EPA memo levels 1 and 2, and CFR levels of an equivalent concentration range; the acceptance criteria is ± 1.5 ppb, or ±15%, whichever is less stringent.

 If there is no reason to believe the results are incorrect or not representative of the analyzers performance, the cause for the audit failure must be investigated and corrected.
+In addition, if the absolute value of the zero reading is greater than 1.5 ppb during an audit, the results must also be investigated.
 An investigation initiated by audit results that are outside the above limits may require the invalidation of data.
 Record all information in the site log.